DrLex0/MightyVariableFan/README.md

 ![Overview](images/overview_small.jpg)<br>
 [Overview (view larger image)](images/overview.jpg)

-If you are using my 3D printed mount, you can stick it to the printer's housing with epoxy glue.
+If you are using [my 3D printed mount](https://www.thingiverse.com/thing:2852432), you can stick it to the printer's housing with epoxy glue.
 You should first verify there is enough room for cables and plugs before fixing the position of the mount.
-By all means glue the mount while the Pi is inside it and the sound card is plugged into the Pi, otherwise there is no guarantee it will fit afterwards.
+By all means glue the mount with the Pi inside it and the sound card plugged into the Pi, otherwise there is no guarantee it will fit afterwards.
 This is also why you shouldn't use cyanoacrylate (super glue): it won't give you time to correct the position if you got it wrong.

 How you can mount the 5V power supply, will depend on its shape.
 In the overview photo you can see that my supply was small enough to simply tuck under a bundle of wires.
 I connected it to the mains voltage terminals of the main supply through part of an extension cable.
 This ensured a safe connection, as opposed to my first stupid idea of trying to wrap something around the plugs and covering them with shrink-wrap tubing, which I quickly abandoned when trying it in practice.
 If your idea seems vaguely dangerous, it most likely is and must not be attempted.
 In case of doubt, either ask assistance from someone more experienced with electronics or keep the power supply outside your printer and plug it into a regular power socket.